EyadBelal/A03/README.md

     Click “Ctrl -> Shift -> K”Or “VCS -> Git -> Push”
   # the file should now be on git hub

+  # How to use git/github
+# Step 0: Install git and create a GitHub account
+  a basic search on google --> find the link follow the directions.
+# Step 1:  Create a Repository
+in the upper right corner, next to your avatar or identicon, click  and then select New repository.
+Name your repository hello-world.
+Write a short description.
+Select Initialize this repository with a README.

    # GLOSSARY
 # Branch- essentially is a unique set of code changes with a unique name
 # Clone- Cloning a repository means that you're downloading a copy of the source code from source control.